Going to a theme park can be a scary experience for a plus-sized person. Your biggest fear….walking out of the ride in the “walk of shame”.

 Disney doesn’t sell too many plus size clothes, especially at the parks.
 If you do find something you love, be sure to find a cast member to see if it comes in your size.
 It never hurts to ask.
 They always have more inventory in the back or will have you try the World of Disney Store at Disney Springs.

 In the last year, Disney World has added the Cherry Tree Lane Dress shop which has some spectacular plus-size skirts and dresses!
-Looking for clothes before your trip?
-Check out my post about where to find cute plus-size Disney clothes!
+Looking for clothes before your trip, try Torrid!
+Also, check out my post about where to find cute plus-size Disney clothes!

 Overall, my experience as a Princess that is Plus Sized at Walt Disney World is pretty good.
 I am a princess and every cast member has made me feel that way.
 Please don’t let your weight prevent you from trying rides, new experiences, and adventures.